Team-Resurgent/PrometheOS-Firmware/README.md

 1) Modify variable prometheosWebTestIp with IP used in web .js files (this is essential so that when ran on Xbox it uses local xbox's IP)
 2) If you want to embed a installer logo modify the installerName variable appropriately
 3) If you would like the packaged result to be uploaded to Xbox / Xenium Programmer uncomment the FTP section of code entering relevant FTP details

-### Testing With XEMU

-* Package PrometheOS as described in 'Packaging PromethOS firmware'
-* Run launchPrometheOS.bat in the Xemu folder

 Notes: